Shiite protesters took to the streets of Bahrain on Wednesday to mark the seventh anniversary of the Arab Spring

 Arab Spring articles on Democracy Chronicles

-A revolutionary wave of demonstrations and protests in the Arab World that began on 17 December 2010 with the Tunisian Revolution.
-To date, rulers have been forced from power in Tunisia, Egypt, Libya, and Yemen.
+The Arab Spring was the revolutionary wave of demonstrations and protests in the Arab world following the banner of one man in Tunisia, began on 17 December 2010 with the Tunisian Revolution.
+Popular protests took place in many countries including Tunisia, Egypt, Libya, and Yemen.